AdyGCode/ICT50220-Library-23S1/_docs/05-Author.md

 | Date of Birth  | date    |      |                         |         |
 | Date of Death  | date    |      | nullable                |         |

+## Exercise

+1. Create the model, migration, seeder, factory and other items for the Author
+2. Add the seed data to the Author Seeder
+3. Create the API for the Author
+4. Create and test the Author API